WeiHuang05/Weihuang05.github.io/index.md

 ### Greatings!

+I am currently a research associate working with [Dr. Xin Cao](https://research.unsw.edu.au/people/dr-xin-cao) at UNSW.
+Before, I was working with [A/Prof. Jie Yin](https://www.sydney.edu.au/business/about/our-people/academic-staff/jie-yin.html) on graph neural network at USYD.

-I obtained my Ph.D. degree at Faculty of Engineering and Information Technology, University of Technology Sydney working with [A/Prof. Richard Xu](https://profiles.uts.edu.au/YiDa.Xu).
+Dr. Huang obtained his Ph.D. degree at Faculty of Engineering and Information Technology, University of Technology Sydney working with [A/Prof. Richard Xu](https://profiles.uts.edu.au/YiDa.Xu).
 I obtained my Master degree at the department of modern Physics, University of Science and Technology of China, working with [Prof. Youjin Deng](http://staff.ustc.edu.cn/~yjdeng/).

 Please feel free to contact me if you want to cooperate or discuss with me on deep learning theory and its application.